-Jose Antonio Franchini Ramires has completed his PhD. at the age of 31 years from University of Sao Paulo (USP) Medical School.
-He was the Director of the Heart Institute-INCOR of the University of Sao Paulo, from 1997 to 2012, and also Head Professor of Cardiology.
+Jose Antonio F. Ramires has completed his PhD at the age of 31 years from University of Sao Paulo (USP) Medical School.
+He was the Director of the Heart Institute-INCOR of the University of Sao Paulo where is Head Professor of Cardiology.
 He was President of the Council to evaluate all the University Professor at USP.
-He was the President of the undergraduate Committee of USP Medical School.
-He has published more than 480 papers in reputed journals and has been serving as an editorial board member of repute.
-He was President of the Society of Cardiology of the State of Sao Paulo, Brazilian Heart Foundation, Brazilian Society of Cardiology, and vice-President of the Inter American Cardiology Society.
+He was President of the undergraduate Committee of USP Medical School.
+He has published more than 475 papers in reputed journals and has been serving as an editorial board member of repute.
+He was President of the Society of Cardiology of the State of Sao Paulo, Brazilian Heart Foundation and of the Brazilian Society of Cardiology.

-jramires@incor.usp.br jramires3@yahoo.com.br
+jose.ramires@incor.usp.br